 Each summer, the Plymouth Writing Project invites contemporary authors to visit our summer institutes to talk about their experiences writing, publishing and teaching.
-Summer institute fellows are specifically expected to attend, and these events are also open to the public within the limits of the available venue.
+Summer institute fellows are specifically expected to attend, and these events are also open to the public.
+We especially invite past fellows and potential future fellows to attend.
 You may contact site director Dr. Meg Petersen for more details.

 All Sessions will be held in Frost Commons on the Plymouth State University Campus 1:30-4 p.m.
 All sessions are free of charge and open to the public.

 Janna Malamud Smith is a writer and psychotherapist.
-She is the author of three books, Private Matters (1997), A Potent Spell (2003), and My Father is a Book: A Memoir of Bernard Malamud (2006).
-Her articles and essays have appeared nationally and internationally in newspapers, magazines and literary journals including The New York Times, The Boston Globe, The American Scholar and The Threepenny Review.
-She has twice had essays selected for publication in Best American Essays.
+She is the author of four books, Private Matters: In Defense of the Personal Life (1997), A Potent Spell: Mother Love and the Power of Fear (2003), My Father is a Book: A Memoir of Bernard Malamud (2006), and An Absorbing Errand: How Artists and Craftsmen Make Their Way to Mastery.
+Her articles and essays have appeared nationally and internationally in newspapers, magazines and literary journals including The New York Times, The Boston Globe, The International Herald Tribune, The Christian Science Monitor, American Scholar, Family Circle and The Threepenny Review.

 Jennifer De Leon is an author, an educator in Boston Public Schools, and an instructor at Grub Street Creative Writing Center.
 She has designed college access programs and mentored first-generation college students and then earned an MFA in fiction from the University of Massachusetts–Boston.
 Currently she teaches at Grub Street and at the Boston Teachers Union School in Jamaica Plain.
 She is working on a memoir and a novel.
 She is the editor of Wise Latinas: Writers on Higher Education published by the University of Nebraska Press in March 2014.